HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 According to a notification put out by the Government of Himachal Pradesh and the Department of Health and Family Welfare, dated 8th March 2019, all students and General Duty Officers (GDO) enrolling for Post Graduate in the state of Himachal Pradesh shall have to execute a bond for service after completion of their respective courses.
 As the government incurs substantive expenditure on each candidate for Post-Graduation and pays them in full along with all benefits, allowances, and seniority during their courses, all students shall have to furnish a bond of 4 years including the mandatory first year of field posting after completion of their courses.

 All GDOs will also have to furnish a bond of at least 5 years including mandatory first year of field posting after completion of their courses.
 All candidates will also have to furnish an undated cheque of Rs.
 40,00,000/- in the name of the Director, of Health Services (DHS) as a failsafe against their bond.
-The DHS reserves the right to encash the undated cheque if the candidate fails to fulfil the terms of the bond.
+The DHS reserves the right to encash the undated cheque if the candidate fails to fulfill the terms of the bond.
 The candidates shall also deposit their bachelor’s degree with the DHS; the concerned university shall be informed about the same and the candidate shall be barred from obtaining any duplicate degrees.
 The bachelor’s degree of the candidate shall only be released after the completion of the bond period or after payment of the penalty mentioned in the bond agreement.
 The candidates shall also furnish an undertaking as a part of the bond that if they fail to complete their course, they will have to pay Rs.
 10,00,000/- to the state government as a penalty for the wastage of seats.

 The following shall be considered as a violation of the bond agreement: